SamDeMario-lab/NanoBlot/To_do.md

 ## Code

-### Normalization still occures even if only one samples is used
-Code an exception for when only 1 sample is called.

 ### Check how density plots work
 I noticed that we are using the same dataset for making the Nanoblot as the density plots (ridge/violin) I don't think we should do this.